Upgrade Your WPC Speakers Yourself

 Upgrade the backbox speakers.
 Upgrade the cabinet speaker.

 Note that upgrading the backbox speakers is generally only worth it if you are also upgrading the sound with something like PinSound.
 The original Williams / Bally WPC sound boards are pretty crummy.
 The later DCS soundboards are lousy too.
-Putting better speakers in the backbox will just bring out the noise and hash and make it sound worse.
-But upgrading the cabinet woofer is always worth it. |
+Putting better speakers in the backbox will not make it sound much better if at all.

 Removing The DMD / Speakers Insert